Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/02-Intro-to-NGS-data-analysis-II.md

 	width="95%" height="95%" />
 </p>

 Note how the alignments pile up over the exons, which makes sense since these are RNA-seq data where only the transcriptome was sequenced.
 In these data we expect to see gaps that span the intronic regions.
 If we had not used a gapped aligner such as STAR, we would have failed to generate many of these alignments.
-If these data were whole genome assembly we would expectmore even coverage of most locations in the genome.
+If these data were whole genome assembly we would expect more even coverage of most locations in the genome.

 IGV supports a wide-range of genomic file formats that contain data ranging from simple genomic regions, to complex alignments and signal tracks.
 File types supported by IGV include:
 * .BAM - alignments